Beyond case studies: Teaching data science critique and ethics through sociotechnical surveillance studies: Teaching critical data studies through surveillance

 \subsection{Application}

 Finally, the course culminated in students putting their newfound knowledge and critical skills to the test.
 The class analyzed 15 different surveillance measures in groups and presented their work to a public exhibition at Tufts University, with some also submitting written reports.

-All projects successfully analyzed surveillance technologies in creative and thorough ways, but we chose a few projects to report as examples of student learning.
+Students were guided by a brief prompt to scaffold their projects.
+The questions presented to students included: (1) What is the surveillance measure and what organization(s)/company(ies) created and implemented it?
+(2) What is the ‘problem’ this surveillance measure set out to solve?
+(3) What are the historical \& present contexts in which this surveillance measure came to be?
+(4) What are the benefits and harms of this surveillance measure?
+For whom?
+By whom?
+(5) What does resistance look like for this surveillance measure?
+(6) What would this surveillance measure (or context) look like reimagined?

+Through their reflections and final projects, students in the course continually demonstrated that they were learning a method of ethical thinking in a data-driven world that extends beyond presentation of case studies or consideration of traditional ethical frameworks.
+They showed an understanding of social context and flexibility in analyzing contemporary surveillance technologies that allowed them to leverage smart and nuanced critiques spanning several dimensions of analysis.